gabejg/DST-Assessment-05/README.md

 * Gabriel Grant
 * Alex Caian
 * Matt Corrie
-* Luke Hawley

-Our project is equity split of 30/35/35/0 relative to the list above.
+Our project is equity split of 30/35/35 relative to the list above.

 ## Reading Order